OpenAI Daybreak Turns Codex Into Enterprise Security

 The dual-use question doesn't go away with a partner program.
 GPT-5.5-Cyber's capabilities for exploit development and red teaming are the same skills an attacker needs.
 OpenAI is betting that tiered verification and monitoring are sufficient controls.
 That's a reasonable bet for now, but it's a bet, not a guarantee.

 OpenAI's previous coverage of AI models hitting cybersecurity benchmarks showed GPT-5.5 matching Claude Mythos on hacking tasks with those capabilities available to any subscriber.
-Daybreak is the commercial infrastructure to make that useful for defense rather than just impressive on benchmarks.
+Daybreak is the commercial infrastructure to make that useful for defense rather than just impressive on benchmarks - and the first move in what is now clearly a two-lab arms race to put frontier offensive capability behind defensive workflows before it leaks out the other end.

 Sources: